Sentencing (The Wire): Reception

-When previewing the episode, the St. Petersburg Times called it the conclusion to one of the "freshest, most innovative, most entertaining series" of the summer.
+When previewing the episode, Eric Deggans of the St. Petersburg Times called it the conclusion to one of the "freshest, most innovative, most entertaining series" of the summer.
 They predicted low ratings based on the show's defiance of what experts thought viewers were looking for – the episode relies heavily on viewers having seen the rest of the series due to the heavily serialized nature of the show.
 The article states that the show's deliberate pace leads to a satisfying pay-off.
 The article praised the starring cast including Dominic West (Jimmy McNulty), Sonja Sohn (Kima Greggs), Wood Harris (Avon Barksdale) and Larry Gilliard Jr (D'Angelo Barksdale).
+For The Baltimore Sun, David Zurawik concluded: "The Wire does not offer a simplistic moral vision.
+Just an honest one - one of the most honest on American television."

 The Futon Critic named it the best episode of 2002, saying the "season finale was one of those episodes where afterward you shut the television off and sit there for a few minutes stunned by what you just watched" and that it is "By far and away the best new series of 2002, David Simon's drama literally reinvented how a cop series could be done in the same way Stephen Bocho [sic] did a decade ago with NYPD Blue ...
 About as good as television can possibly get."

 Reviewers have commented that the show's novelistic structure and non-cliffhanger conclusion of the storyline would make it difficult for a second season to satisfy the audience.
 Creators Simon and Ed Burns commented as early as the airing of the premiere of the pilot episode that they felt the show could continue by investigating a different set of criminals or a different kind of crime and retain some, but not all, of the starring cast.